oracle/python-cx_Oracle/doc/src/connection.rst

 .. attribute:: Connection.module

-   This write-only attribute sets the module column in the v$session table and is only available in Oracle 10g.
+   This write-only attribute sets the module column in the v$session table.
 The maximum length for this string is 48 and if you exceed this length you will get ORA-24960.

    .. note: